t0biW/SAP_BTP_onboarding/docs/10_Deploy_and_Test_App_in_SAP_BTP.md

 1. Open the terminal by clicking the burger menu and choose **Terminal** &rarr; **New Terminal**.

-We##ll be using the Cloud MTA Build Tool to execute the deployment.
+We'll be using the Cloud MTA Build Tool to execute the deployment.
 The modules and services are configured in an `mta.yaml` deployment descriptor file that we have already generated

 2. Run the following command to assemble everything into a single `mta.tar` archive: